MA Composition of Music for Film and TelevisionFind a programme

 The MA is taught within our high-specification composition and recording studios, which have full-time technical support.
 Students are actively encouraged to build opportunities and networks, both within and beyond the University, for projects in film, animation, documentary and more.

-In the first term, you will study units introducing you to working and recording in studios, and focusing on TV and documentary work.
+In the first term, you will study units introducing you to working and recording in studios, and the core skills of film scoring.
 You will also take one elective unit.
-In the second term, the programme moves on to critical analysis of media music and film scoring, with an emphasis on longer-term projects for film and TV.
+In the second term, the programme moves on to critical analysis of media music, and media composition practice including TV and documentary.
 This work feeds into original collaborations that you may choose to include in your final portfolio.

 The vibrant musical life of the Department of Music provides opportunities for student and professional performance, and we are located at the heart of one of the UK’s leading cities for broadcast, commercial and creative screen media.